amoslanka/standards/README.md

 - Doctor task
 - Deploy task (primarily for git deployment), including config writer for deploy environments
 - Sprite generation and "autosprite" task.
 Pngquant and imageoptim.
+- Mobile detection
+- Exception handling (using layouts instead of public .html files, and allowing for introspection when forced)

 ## Contributing